elpop/melate/README.md

 ```

-Now, you can use the program, you can update the results database with the -dowload option.
+Now, you can use the program :)

+you can update the results database with the -dowload option.